yuwen41200/fpga-computing/docs/paper.md

-# 3. Feasibility Study: FPGA Parallel Heterogeneous Computing #
+## 3. Feasibility Study: FPGA Parallel Heterogeneous Computing ##
 https://github.com/yuwen41200/fpga-computing

 ## 3.1.
 Why FPGAs ? ##
 FPGA is the abbreviation for "field programmable gate array."
 We consider FPGAs a suitable choice for heterogeneous computing because FPGAs are essentially massively parallel processors.
 Furthermore, fully customized hardware design can lead to maximized optimization.
 Past research has also showed that using FPGAs as accelerators can realize better performance than using GPGPUs.
 If the data transmission interface is also PCIe, then the cost is almost the same as GPGPUs.

-# Drawbacks
+## 3.2.
+Drawbacks ##
-• Circuit design is hard, especially for experienced software developers
-• The performance of the circuit is highly dependent on the quality of the circuit design and the available resources on the FPGA development board
-• Though some EDA (electronic design automation) tools, like Xilinx SDAccel, support high-level synthesis that can convert OpenCL C/C++ codes into schematics, these techniques are not mature yet, and may lead to poor performance
+The performance of the circuit is highly dependent on the quality of the circuit design and the available resources on the FPGA development board.
+Though some EDA (electronic design automation) tools, like Xilinx SDAccel, support high-level synthesis that can convert OpenCL C/C++ codes into schematics, these techniques are not mature enough, and may lead to poor performance.

-# Proposed Implementation
+## 3.3.
+Proposed Implementation ##
 • Employ RTL (register-transfer level) design by the Verilog HDL (hardware description language)
 • Use the Xillybus IP core for data transmission over